RubixML/ML/README.md

 ### Meta-Estimators
 Meta-Estimators allow you to progressively enhance your models by adding additional functionality such as [data preprocessing](#data-preprocessing) and [persistence](#model-persistence).
 Each Meta-Estimator wraps a base Estimator and you can even wrap certain Meta-Estimators with other Meta-Estimators.
 Some examples of Meta-Estimators in Rubix are [Pipeline](#pipeline), [Grid Search](#grid-search), and [Persistent Model](#persistent-model).

-You can call any of the base Estimator(s)' methods from the Meta-Estimator simply by invoking its signature.
+Best of all, you can call any of the base Estimator(s)' methods simply by invoking its signature on the Meta-Estimator.

 ##### Example:
 ```php